Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 ### DID and VC Setup

 CR-CATs require at least one authorized provider that can issue VCs that are allowed to trade the CATs.
-This tutorial will use DIDs as the authorized providers.
+This tutorial will use a DID as the authorized provider.

 :::info

-DIDs are currently the _only_ type of authorized providers, though others might be added in the future.
+DIDs are currently the _only_ type of authorized provider, though others might be added in the future.

 :::

-Please see our [Verifiable Credentials Guide](/guides/verifiable-credentials-guide) for help on setting up a DID, an a VC with appropriate proofs.
+Please see our [Verifiable Credentials Guide](/guides/verifiable-credentials-guide) for help on setting up a DID, as well as a VC with appropriate proofs.

-For this tutorial, we will use the same proof structure that was used in the Verifiable Credentials Guide, so if you follow it, you will be mostly ready to follow this tutorial as well.
+For this tutorial, we will use the same proof structure that was used in the Verifiable Credentials Guide, so if you have followed it, you will be mostly ready to follow this tutorial as well.

-This tutorial will begin having already created three separate Chia wallets:
+We will use three separate Chia wallets, which have been created beforehand using the Verifiable Credentials Guide:

-#### Authorized Provider
+#### Authorized Provider Wallet

-  * Owns one DID (`did:chia:1w4gf5eyensd37xa0x7aj27fe4cr9tqmf46m272suve5n4q2draesd0t54c`)
+  * Owns one DID -- `did:chia:1w4gf5eyensd37xa0x7aj27fe4cr9tqmf46m272suve5n4q2draesd0t54c`
   * Used this DID to mint a VC with launcher ID `9b6c65bd82ebe139ad5785ffdf99f6fe8ccbedb62a7ba2560989ef4e8a00ec86`
     * Added two proofs: `test_proof1` and `test_proof2`
-    * "Transfered" this VC to the same wallet
+    * "Transferred" this VC to the same wallet
-  * Minted another VC with the same proofs and transfered it to the VC Holder wallet
+  * Minted another VC with the same proofs and transferred it to the VC Holder Wallet (see next section)
   * This wallet will issue the CR-CATs and send some of them to the VC Holder

   The CLI view of the Authorized Provider's wallet is as follows: